YOOHOYOUNG/auto_trade/instructions.md

 Example: Dynamic Buy Recommendation
 {"decision": "buy", "percentage": 0.7, "reason": "A bullish crossover was observed, with the EMA_10 crossing above the SMA_10, signaling a potential uptrend initiation.
 Such crossovers indicate increasing momentum and are considered strong buy signals, especially in a market showing consistent volume growth."}
 {"decision": "buy", "percentage": 0.6, "reason": "The EMA_10 has crossed above the SMA_10, indicating a bullish trend reversal.
 Historically, this pattern has led to significant upward price movements for KRW-BTT, suggesting a strong buy signal."}
-{"decision": "buy", "percentage": 0.5, "reason": "While current market indicators suggest a neutral trend, holding bittorrent is recommended based on the long-term upward trend observed in the SMA_10 and EMA_10.
+{"decision": "buy", "percentage": 0.5, "reason": "While current market indicators suggest a neutral trend, holding BTT is recommended based on the long-term upward trend observed in the SMA_10 and EMA_10.
 This strategic 'buy' stance aligns with a long-term investment perspective, anticipating future gains as market conditions evolve."}
 {"decision": "buy", "percentage": 0.65, "reason": "The STOCHk_14_3_3 line has moved upwards from below 20, exiting the oversold territory, and the STOCHd_14_3_3 confirms this upward trend.
 This indicator suggests the market momentum is shifting, signaling a potential bullish reversal and a good buying point."}
 {"decision": "buy", "percentage": 0.7, "reason": "The RSI_14 has dropped below 30, suggesting the KRW-BTT pair is currently undervalued and likely to experience a price rebound.
 This oversold condition presents a favorable buying opportunity, anticipating a corrective rally."}
 {"decision": "buy", "percentage": 0.6, "reason": "The Bollinger Bands are contracting, indicating decreased market volatility.
 Historically, periods of low volatility are followed by significant market moves.
 Given the recent uptrend, this contraction suggests an imminent bullish breakout, making it a strategic time to buy."}
 {"decision": "buy", "percentage": 0.6, "reason": "Technical analysis shows a tightening Bollinger Band with the price consolidating near the upper band, suggesting a potential breakout.
 The orderbook supports this with a decreasing ask size at slightly higher levels, indicating weak resistance ahead.
 Despite the 0.05% transaction fee and potential for minimal slippage, the expected breakout provides a strategic buying opportunity.
 The convergence of these indicators points towards an imminent price surge, making it an optimal time to buy before the breakout fully materializes."}
-{"decision": "buy", "percentage": 0.55, "reason": "Given the current bullish market indicators and a significant `krw_balance`, purchasing additional bittorrent could leverage the upward trend for increased returns.
-The current market price is below the `btt_avg_buy_price`, presenting a favorable buying opportunity to average down the cost basis and enhance potential profits."}
+{"decision": "buy", "percentage": 0.55, "reason": "Given the current bullish market indicators and a significant `krw_balance`, purchasing additional BTT could leverage the upward trend for increased returns.
+The current market price is below the `currency_avg_buy_price`, presenting a favorable buying opportunity to average down the cost basis and enhance potential profits."}
 {"decision": "buy", "percentage": 0.8, "reason": "The market has shown a strong recovery signal with a golden cross formation where the SMA_50 crosses above the SMA_200.
 This rare event typically precedes significant long-term bullish trends, suggesting an optimal time to increase holdings aggressively."}
 {"decision": "buy", "percentage": 0.85, "reason": "An exceptionally large volume breakout has been observed, with the price closing above the upper resistance level of a well-defined channel.
 This indicates a potential start of a new bullish phase with substantial momentum, warranting an aggressive buying strategy."}
 {"decision": "buy", "percentage": 0.9, "reason": "The RSI_14 and MACD indicators have simultaneously shown strong bullish divergences while the price has bounced off a major support level with increased volume.
 This confluence of positive signals suggests a highly probable upward movement, making it a prime time for substantial investment."}